AkashaRojee/portfolio/README.md

 * Use JavaScript validation with Constraint Validation API
 * Refactor common functions into a library

+### 10. Preserve data in browser (pair programming)

+* Use Storage API to save data into local storage

 ## Built With

 - Major languages: HTML, CSS, JS